Feedback: All feedback welcomed on and/or off list

 “You were feeling that too, little brother?” asked Scott and was rewarded with a nod and the effort to smile from his brother.

 “Anyway, heard a shot as I was riding up and came upon you on the ground, a dead cat alongside you and two men, well a man and a boy standing over you.
 I tell you, brother, it’s never dull around you,” said Scott as he felt Johnny’s brow, hoping that he wouldn’t find the fever that usually accompanied any injury Johnny suffered.
 Scott sighed as he realized that this time wasn’t to be any different and a fever was indeed brewing in his brother.

 “Don’t, don’t … understand why… Frank is here.”
 Johnny was beginning to fade.

 “Hey now, we can talk about that later.
 Try to get some rest.”

 Frank had stayed outside, wanting to give Scott some time with his brother.
 He also wanted to keep a lookout for his son.
 It was coming up on about two hours since Josh had ridden off.
 He had been a little hesitant about sending him off in strange country but he knew there was no choice.

 There was no sign of his son and he went back into the shack and asked how Johnny was doing.

 “He’s in a lot of pain and I think a fever’s starting.
 I hope that wagon gets here soon,” answered Scott.

-As he spoke they heard the sound of horse coming.
+As he spoke, they heard the sound of horses coming.
 They went to the door and saw Josh and Murdoch riding up.